-The table below describes the standard features for HP:
+Standard features for HP:

 Standard feature Description Display Presents the traditional HP terminal types in a Microsoft Windows application.
 Users can run multiple host sessions, displaying and working with host applications simultaneously.
 File transfer Supports Kermit, Text, and Xmodem, Ymodem, Zmodem file transfer protocols over all the supported interfaces, and a proprietary protocol to HP3000 servers running the MPE operating system.
-It supports a Rumba+initiated mode where the user simply selects the protocol and the file to be transferred, and Rumba+ provides the underlying commands to successfully transfer the file.
+It supports a Rumba+ initiated mode where the user simply selects the protocol and the file to be

+Standard feature Description transferred, and Rumba+ provides the underlying commands to successfully transfer the file.

-The table below describes the standard features of the HP printer:
+Standard features of the HP printer: